Print Recipe

 Serving the Dish

-• 1 pound rigatoni pasta (or pasta of choice)
+• 1 lb rigatoni pasta (or pasta of choice)

-Toss the past with a bit of extra virgin olive oil and bit of grated Parmigiano Reggiano.
-Then top with some of the braised beef and enjoy!
+Toss the past with a bit of extra-virgin olive oil and bit of grated Parmigiano-Reggiano.
+Top with some of the braised beef and enjoy!

 This is so very good.
 Using short ribs for the meat gave the dish such depth.
 Great mouth feel, along with amazing taste.
 I'll be making this often.